Tecsisa/foulkon/doc/spec/usecase.md

 ```

-You can configure this using the proxy toml config file:
+You can configure this using the proxy toml config file.
+Add as many resources as you need:
 ```
 [[resources]]
     id = "resource1"